 Bulging discs in the neck are not inherently painful or problematic.
 In fact, most do not cause any symptoms whatsoever.
 However, intervertebral bulging is not completely innocent either, since bulges may worsen or create symptoms through several possible mechanisms.

-This treatise examines the occurrence of cervical disc bulges and details the factors that contribute to intervertebral bulging and the consequences of spinal disc herniation in the cervical levels of the backbone.
+This treatise examines the occurrence of cervical bulging discs and details the factors that contribute to intervertebral bulging and the consequences of spinal disc herniation in the cervical levels of the backbone.

 As mentioned in several other topical discussions throughout this website, bulging disc is a diagnostic term that is basically synonymous with intervertebral herniation.
 Some doctors use the terms interchangeably, while others might use the terms to describe slightly different variations of a condition.
 Disc bulge is often considered less severe than disc herniation, although this is really a matter of semantics for some caregivers more than any official definition of either diagnostic term.